-- The curriculum is used to raise children's awareness, understand their rights and responsibilities and build confidence so that they have a range of strategies to support their own protection and understanding of protecting others. - Relevant issues are addressed in an age-appropriate manner through the PSD and wider curriculum, for example self-esteem, emotional literacy, assertiveness, power, healthy relationship education, on-line safety and sexting and bullying (including cyber-bullying).
-The PSD curriculum is designed to provide opportunities for students to learn about keeping safe, both off and online, by recognising and managing risk and acceptable / unacceptable physical contact, recognising and resisting pressure, assertiveness techniques, the unacceptability of all forms of violence, criminal exploitation, abuse and harassment, including upskirting and the law relating to the issues outlined above. (see appendix 10) - All aspects of the new 'Relationships Education', 'Relationship and Sex Education' and 'Health Education' are addressed through the PSD and wider school curriculum.
-We complete an annual curriculum audit to ensure all safeguarding issues are covered throughout the curriculum. - Key safeguarding issues are built into the Assembly and Form Programme 'Themes of the Week', i.e. Honour-based violence, FGM, faith abuse, mental health, child-on-child abuse, criminal and sexual exploitation, sexting, county lines, on-line safety, sexual harassment and violence, bullying and cyber-bullying - We signpost and promote child support services through assembly and display of contact information, e.g. Childline, Open House, Emerging Minds, CRUSE, PAUSE, Kooth, Birmingham Sign Posting Service.
-This information will also address issues of potential harm, for example, bullying, mental health, substance abuse and all forms of exploitation.
-During periods of isolation or whole school closure, this information is shared remotely with students and is assessable through links on the school website. - All our policies which address issues of exploitation, power and potential harm, for example bullying, equal opportunities, handling, positive behaviour, will be linked to ensure a whole school approach.
+- The curriculum is used to raise children's awareness, understand their rights and responsibilities and build confidence so that they have a range of strategies to support their own protection and understanding of protecting others. - Relevant issues are addressed in an age-appropriate manner through the Life Skills and wider curriculum, for example self-esteem, emotional literacy, assertiveness, power, healthy relationship education, on-line safety and sexting and bullying (including cyber-bullying).
+The Life Skills curriculum is designed to provide opportunities for students to learn about keeping safe, both off and online, by recognising and managing risk and acceptable / unacceptable physical contact, recognising and resisting pressure, assertiveness techniques, the unacceptability of all forms of violence, criminal exploitation, abuse and harassment, including upskirting and the law relating to the issues outlined above. (see appendix 10) - All aspects of the new 'Relationships Education', 'Relationship and Sex Education' and 'Health Education' are addressed through the Life Skills and wider school curriculum.
+We complete an annual curriculum audit to ensure all safeguarding issues are covered throughout the curriculum. - Key safeguarding issues are built into the Assembly and Form Programme 'Themes of the Week', i.e. Honour-based violence, FGM, faith abuse, mental health, child-on-child abuse, child and forced marriage, criminal and sexual exploitation, sexting, county lines, on-line safety, sexual harassment and violence, bullying and cyber-bullying - We signpost and promote child support services through assembly and display of contact information, e.g., Childline, Open House, Emerging Minds, CRUSE, PAUSE, Kooth, Birmingham Sign Posting Service.
+This information will also address issues of potential harm, for example, bullying, mental health, substance abuse and all forms of exploitation. - All our policies which address issues of exploitation, power and potential harm, for example bullying, equal opportunities, handling, positive behaviour, will be linked to ensure a whole school approach.

-On-line safety (please refer to On-line Safety policy)
+Online safety (please refer to On-line Safety policy)

-- On-line safety concerns the safe use of technology, most notably the internet and social media.
-On-line safety within the context of safeguarding covers two aspects: child safety when using technology; and the obligation of schools to ensure that children are kept safe.
-In line with 'Teaching On-line safety in schools' (DFE June 2019), we recognise it is the duty of all teachers to promote on-line safety and provide an age-appropriate curriculum coverage to ensure students not only use the internet safely but also have the opportunity to behave safely on-line. - There are four key aspects to e-safety that we focus on aspect part of the wider curriculum, PSD topics, external visitors, school council, assemblies and staff training: Content, Contact, Conduct and Commerce.
+- Online safety concerns the safe use of technology, most notably the internet and social media.
+Online safety within the context of safeguarding covers two aspects: child safety when using technology; and the obligation of schools to ensure that children are kept safe.
+In line with 'Teaching Online safety in schools' (DFE June 2019) and 'Meeting digital and technology standards in schools and colleges' (DFE March 2023), we recognise it is the duty of all teachers to promote online safety and provide an age-appropriate curriculum coverage to ensure students not only use the internet safely but also have the opportunity to behave safely on-line. - There are four key aspects to online safety that we focus on aspect part of the wider curriculum, Life Skills topics, Character Education programme, external visitors, school council, assemblies and staff training: Content, Contact, Conduct and Commerce.